 Every separate transaction is a separate offense.
 Specifically, penalties apply to each instance of fraud, each related email, each letter, and each phone call.
 Because of this, plus the allowance of higher sentencing for honest services fraud compared to mail fraud, prosecutors will charge honest services fraud more often than traditional mail fraud.
 Theoretically, you might face over 100 years of prison time.

 Contact Experienced Denver White Collar Crime Defense Attorneys at Weeden Law Today

-Since 2005, Denver defense attorney Jeff Weeden has fought for Colorado citizens’ rights.
-His tenacity and creative defense strategies allow him to help countless clients accused of white collar crimes in Colorado.
+Since 2005, Denver criminal defense attorney Jeff Weeden has fought for Colorado citizens’ rights.
+His tenacity and creative defense strategies allow him to help countless clients accused of white-collar crimes in Colorado.

 Reach out to our office today for a free consultation.
 The sooner you contact Weeden Law, the sooner we can fight for you and build your case.
 Give us a call at (720) 307-4330 to discuss your options and get the strongest possible Colorado criminal defense against white-collar crime charges.